On this page:

 Our alumni work in a range of fields, including: the U.S. Foreign Service; major corporations such as Amazon, Microsoft and Starbucks; international agencies like The World Bank, United Nations, and the biggest foundation in the world, the Bill & Melinda Gates Foundation; think tanks; universities, and diplomatic missions of foreign governments.

 The Jackson School hosts 21 centers and programs; six of these are U.S. Department of Education-funded National Resource Centers dedicated to education and public service (see complete list on reverse).
 Through these Centers, we award Foreign Language and Area Studies (FLAS) fellowships to students throughout the UW.
 In 2019-2020, our FLAS program granted 87 FLAS Fellowships, representing almost $1.8 million in stipends for students.

 The Jackson School offers bachelor, master and doctoral degrees.
-Undergraduates choose from seven majors — Asian Studies, Canadian Studies, European Studies, Latin American Studies, Comparative Religion, Jewish Studies, or International Studies — and 18 minors.
+Undergraduates choose from six majors — Asian Studies, European Studies, Latin American Studies, Comparative Religion, Jewish Studies, or International Studies — and 17 minors.
 The curriculum is interdisciplinary and focuses on area studies, international policy issues and skill-based learning.
 Classes are taught by UW faculty and practitioners from both public and private sectors.
 Study abroad is strongly encouraged.